fnordoglargh/metametalmapper/README.md

 ### Neo4j

 All data is stored in a [Neo4j database](https://neo4j.com/product/).
 You have to download and install the [desktop version (Windows)](https://neo4j.com/download/) to use any meaningful functionality.
 The downside for some users might be the mandatory use of a Google or Facebook account to authorize the desktop app.
-A 30 day trial period for the software is granted.
+However a 30 day trial period for the software is granted.
 If you know what you're doing you may simply set up Neo4j from other available editions.
 There is e.g. the official
 [Linux guide](https://neo4j.com/docs/operations-manual/current/installation/linux/debian/).

 Fire it up and create a database.
 Change the database credentials as needed in `settings.py`.

 #### Starting Neo4j Appimage on Linux